Enterprise Architecture Meta Model

 About the Dragon1 Standard, V2.1 – Enterprise Architecture Meta Model

-Below, you see the Core Enterprise Architecture Meta model of Dragon1.
+Below is the Core Enterprise Architecture Meta model of Dragon1.

 It shows the most important entity classes and their relationships with regards to Enterprise Architecture.